-1 Semester or Term

-4 Graduation Credits or 2 Graduation Credits
+2 Graduation Credits / 4 Graduation Credits

-Applied Skills: Yes

 In this course, you will get to work at all of the stations in our modern and well-equipped cafeteria kitchen.
 Emphasis will be on the basics as you work your way through baking, cold kitchen, entrees, soups, vegetables and meat cookery.
 Most importantly, you will develop the skills of teamwork and organization as you explore the food service industry.
-As you

-progress, you will be developing special menu item concepts for our Café Vanier on Fridays.
+As you progress, you will be developing special menu item concepts for our cafeteria menus.